CadeMichael/Terminal-Tic-Tac-Toe/README.md

 # Terminal-Tic-Tac-Toe
 A simple tic tac toe game to be played in the terminal

 I feel that a little terminal game is a great first project when exploring a new language.
-So as I was self teaching python and c++ I made a games as a way of learning the basics.
+So as I was self teaching **python** and **c++** I made a games as a way of learning the basics.

+as I was learning **flutter & dart** I decided to do the same by making a simple application for tic tac toe